Ecommerce Growth

 Establish behavioral cohorts

-This helps you locate (and hence engage with) potential churners (users at risk of leaving your store) as well as high-value users (super engaged and loyal customers).
+This helps you locate potential churners as well as high-value users.

-For both, you need to build tailored strategies that will adequately meet their intent and encourage them to continue engaging with the brand.
+As a result, you’ll be able to build tailored strategies to meet their intent and encourage them to continue engaging.

 You can do this by tracking conversions for specific actions.